ghani35/ROS-Project-/README.md

 The user interface of the final assignemnemnt is implemented in a different way using Jupyter notebook, to have a better graphical user interface for cotrolling the robot, as well as a better visualization of the data such as:
-*a line graph of the position of the robot*, *a line graph of the distance of the obstacles*, and *a bar graph of the reached and unreached goals*
+* line graph of the position of the robot
+* line graph of the distance of the obstacles
+* a bar graph of the reached and unreached goals

 ## Decription of files